- Project name

 About the project

-The total emission reductions from the project are estimated to be on average 187,144 tonnes of CO2e per year over the selected 30-year crediting period.
+The total emission reductions from the LZRP project area are estimated to be on average 187,144 tonnes of CO2e per year over the selected 30-year crediting period.

 How does the project contribute to carbon reduction?

-Deforestation is driven by charcoal production and the expansion of farmlands by residents and long-term immigrants.
+Deforestation is driven by charcoal production and the expansion of farmlands by residents.
 It is estimated that 53% of Lusaka’s annual charcoal supply originates from the project’s location.
 The project zone is home to approximately 8,300 people, living in 28 villages, spread within four community zones.

-The project expects to reduce deforestation by implementing community-based projects that aim to reduce local dependency on deforestation, improve local livelihoods and resiliency, as well as implementing land management systems such as infrastructure, security, fire management and biodiversity monitoring.
+The project is reducing deforestation by implementing community-based projects that aim to reduce local dependency on deforestation, improve local livelihoods and resiliency, as well as implementing land management systems such as resources, fire management and biodiversity monitoring.

 Who is behind the project?

 BioCarbon Partners (BCP) is an African-headquartered, focused and majority African-owned social enterprise that develops and manages long-term forest carbon projects in globally significant and biodiverse landscapes in Africa.
-The project has received the support of the United States Agency for International Development (USAID) which has invested $14 million in start-up financing with BCP through the Community Forests Program (CFP), to establish verifiable REDD+ activities across 748,000 hectares in Eastern and Lusaka Provinces.
-The USAID funded Community Forests Program also supports a variety of community-based deforestation mitigation activities to be implemented by BCP within the project zone for the Lower Zambezi REDD+ Project (LZRP).
+The project has received the support of the United States Agency for International Development (USAID) which has invested $14 million in start-up financing with BCP through the Community Forests Program (CFP), to establish verifiable REDD+ activities across 1,064,620 hectares and impacting 120,000 people in Eastern and Lusaka Provinces.
+The USAID funded Community Forests Program also supports a variety of community-based deforestation mitigation activities to be implemented by BCP throughout the project areas.

 The project supported the Forestry Department to double the size of its existing tree nursey and modernize it.
 Farmers are now able to access seedlings for a variety of different types of trees including fruit trees and trees for use in Conservation Farming.